Traits ¶

 }

-X4 extends // number of inheritance hops wouldn't matter to instanceof ...
+class X4 extends D { // number of inheritance hops wouldn't matter to instanceof ...

 use T;